kkujala/distroless-from-scratch/README.md

 ## How?

-This is done with simple `Dockerfiles` which can easily be inspected, modified, and extended.
+This is done with simple `containerfiles` which can easily be inspected, modified, and extended.

 ## to build?